NathanielGonzalez52/GenericBlog/README.md

 # GenericBlog
-A blog site that utilizes MongoDB
+A blog site that utilizes MongoDB.